ChaitanyaKusurkar/Android-Applications/README.md

 Once the player wins or the game is drawn, the players are presented with 2 options-
 1. Restart the game
 2. Exit the game.

+Note - The application does not acquire any data from your phone or your activity on application.It is a simple appliaction to spend your boring time.